 Port Melbourne Cricket Club was established in 1874 and was one of the original teams in Melbourne’s District Cricket competition.
 Port Melbourne, also known as the ‘Borough’s’, enjoys an active participation from its junior teams, with numbers continuing to grow each year.

-The club offers both the MILO in2CRICKET and MILO T20BLAST programs for players aged 4 to 12, to prepare them for participation in the junior teams, which range from Under 12 through Under 16.
+The club offers both the Junior and Master Blasters programs for players aged 5 to 10, to prepare them for participation in the junior teams, which range from Under 12 through Under 16.